 Schools: Deficit Recovery (Melanie Ellis)

-Melanie Ellis introduced the report (Agenda Item 10), which reported on the outturn position of the nine schools that had set a deficit budget in 2018/19 and provided an update on the work that had been carried out to support these schools.
+Melanie Ellis introduced the report (Agenda Item 9) that was previously presented on 17th June 2019.
+It reported on the outturn position of the nine schools that set a deficit budget in 2018/19, provided an update on the work that had been carried out to support these schools and now at request of the members of the Schools Forum included a breakdown of the total income variance.